 This award, which is sponsored by The Royal Counties of New York Society of Hospital Pharmacists, was established in memory of Ralph DePalma.
 The criteria for selection includes leadership, dedication to all aspects of the practice of pharmacy, pharmacy organization involvement, communication skills and the ability to interact in a positive way with other health care professionals.
 The college forwards three names to the Society for consideration of this award.

-Sponsored by Pfizer, this award is granted to a graduating student from the College of Pharmacy and Allied Health Professions.
+This award is granted to a graduating student from the College of Pharmacy and Allied Health Professions.
 The student will have demonstrated excellence in both didactic and clinical course work by maintaining a grade point average of no less than 3.0.
-A written essay must be submitted for consideration.